 What to Do

 In Cape Town, take advantage of the endlessly sunny days to explore the outdoor markets, hike Table Mountain, or work on your tan at one of the sensational Cape Peninsula beaches.
 Top off your lazy summer day by sampling the city's vibrant nightlife, or maybe a 'Summer Sunset' music concert at Kirstenbosch Botanical Gardens on the eastern slopes of Table Mountain.

 The influx of warm ocean currents draws tiger sharks, which in February begin to congregate in the waters of the Protea Banks—a reef off the KwaZulu coast renowned as one of the world's premier shark-diving venues.
 And another of nature's spectacles begins to unfold at iSimangiliso Wetland Park, where leatherback turtles crawl ashore to lay their eggs in the sands along the KwaZulu-Natal coast.
 Take an estuary boat tour to view crocodiles and hippos wallowing in iSimangiliso's coastal lagoons.

 Events in February

-Cape Town Art Fair.
-For art-lovers and collectors, this mid-February event at the International Convention Center displays a tremendous collection of contemporary art, both South African and around the world.
+Cape Town Art Fair, Cape Town.
+For art lovers and collectors, this mid-February event at the International Convention Center displays a tremendous collection of contemporary art, both from South Africa and worldwide.
 Gallery Night throws open gallery doors city-wide.

-Design Indaba Festival.
-In late February, the insatiably curious should check-out this expo, where world-class innovators give presentations and performances of ground-breaking technologies at Cape Town’s Artscape Theater.
+Design Indaba Festival, Cape Town.
+The insatiably curious should check out this expo in late February, where world-class innovators give presentations and performances of ground-breaking technologies at Cape Town's Artscape Theater.